riboviz/riboviz/docs/install.md

 Under Linux, installing some of these tools requires you to have `sudo` access to install and configure software.
 If you don't have `sudo` access you will have to ask a local system administrator to run these commands for you.

+### Windows users

+For Windows users it is suggested that you:

+* Either, use a virtual machine running under [VMWare Workstation Player](https://www.vmware.com/uk/products/workstation-player.html) or [Oracle VirtualBox](https://www.virtualbox.org/).
+* Or, try using Windows 10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) which allows running of a Linux environment on Windows 10 without the need for a VM.
+Most command-line tools, utilities, and applications can be directly on Windows, unmodified.
+Ubuntu, openSUSE, Debian, Kali flavours of Linux can be used.

 ## Git

 Website: [Git](https://git-scm.com/)